Overtone singing: Tuva

 The melodies are traditionally created by using the 6th, 8th, 9th, 10th, 12th, 13th and sometimes the 16th harmonics, which form the major pentatonic scale, so the 7th and 11th harmonics are carefully skipped.

-The most peculiar melody, from Tuvan tradition, is "Artii Sayir", mostly performed in kargyraa style.
+The most peculiar melody from the Tuvan tradition is "Artii Sayir", mostly performed in kargyraa style.

 Altai and Khakassia

 Tuva's neighbouring Russian regions, the Altai Republic to the west and Khakassia to the northwest, have developed forms of throat singing called kai (кай, qay) or khai (хай, xay).
-In Altai, this is used mostly for epic poetry performance, to the instrumental accompaniment of a topshur.
+In Altai, this is used mostly for epic poetry, with the instrumental accompaniment of a topshur.
 Altai narrators (kai-chi) perform in kargyraa, khöömei, and sygyt styles, which are similar to those in Tuva.
-They also have their own style, a very high harmonics, emerging from kargyraa.
+They also have their own style with very high harmonics, related to kargyraa.
 Variations of kai are: